ndcic/deadspace/README.md

 # DeadSpace

-Analysis of dead addresses (where NFTs go to die) on ETH chain.
+Analysis of dead addresses on ETH chain.